zellwk/zellwk.com/src/posts/2021-03-10-understanding-github-actions.md

     # ...
 ```

-If you're a bit more perfectionist, you can add a `name` attribute to this job.
+If you're a bit more of a perfectionist, you can add a `name` attribute to this job.
 If you do so, the `name` will show up in the Github Actions page instead of the job ID.

 ```yaml
 jobs: